bg-l2norm/textloom/README.md

 # TextLoom

 This is a WebUI for generating high-quality synthetic data using local or API-based LLMs.
-It solves the complexity of mock data creation by providing an intuitive, ready-to-use interface—no scripting required.

 ## Key Features